Rules of Entry Applicable to the Junk Kouture 2022 competition.

 12. INTELLECTUAL PROPERTy

 12.1 Design content and materials remains the property of the designers but must be made available for Junk Kouture for publication or exhibition purposes for up to 12 months post competition.
+At times, Junk Kouture will reach out to past participants outside of the 12 months for use of their design.

 11.2 Design content and materials must be made available for use by Junk Kouture partners and sponsors when required for up to 12 months post-competition.
 In these cases, design teams will be issued no fewer than 14 days notice prior to the event.
 All partners must hold relevant insurances for use of designs.